wiewiorowska/sws/content/en/register/index.md

 image: '/images/example.jpg'
 type: page
 ---

+**Call for abstracts is closed.
+Full registration will be opened on 24th of April.**

 You can submit abstracts for oral presentations and/or posters (format max.
 A0).
 We welcome abstracts from all wetland-related disciplines and areas of expertise from both scientists and practitioners (academics, consultants and government).
 The meeting allows wetland scientists and related interests to exchange information and knowledge.

 **Abstract format guidelines - see the abstract’s template [here](/abstract_2024.docx).** Abstracts should be submitted in an editable format.